paulBit3/paulBit3/README.md

 ## Hi there 👋 I'm Paul, a Software Developer for Hire
 -----
 I'm interested in building new technologies to power the world.
 Therefore, I believe I'll be a solid asset for your company since I will rely on my passion for technology to developing scalable software solutions, and my willingness to learn, and grow in your team.
 I have Skills in ((Frontend / Backend / AI)) technologies,which made me as A FullSatck Software Developer.

 ----
 Tech/Stack:
 ----
   - Programming Languages: Java, Python, JavaScript, C#/AI
   - Frameworks: Spring Boot, Django, React/Express
-  - Database: MySQL, PostgreSQL, MongoDB
+  - Database: MySQL, PostgreSQL, SQL Server, MongoDB
   - Frontend: JavaScript, HTML, CSS.